-Celebrating a Summer Birthday?
-Throw a Backyard Party
+Celebrate a Summer Birthday with a Backyard Party

 I have vast amounts of envy for people who have children with summer birthdays.
 I have a late fall baby and an early spring baby, and neither kid’s birthday lends itself to an outdoor party in our climate.
 If you’re reading this and you have the luxury of planning an outdoor birthday party, I’m jealous.
 No expensive jaunt to the indoor bounce house place, germ-laden romp at the arcade or stressful house parties for you!